ryanmcgrath/react-iconpack/README.md

     // The icon identifier to be specified.
     uri: null,

-    // react-svgpack default icons come preconfigured with a viewBox
+    // react-iconpack default icons come preconfigured with a viewBox
     // so that you don't have to think about it, but if you ever need
     // to, you can override it here.
     viewBox: null,